DIRECTOR, CORPORATE DEVELOPMENT & RESEARCH

-Language Therapist, Bachelor of Arts (Hons) Linguistics and Multilingual Studies, Nanyang Technological University
+Language Specialist, Bachelor of Arts (Hons) Linguistics and Multilingual Studies, Nanyang Technological University

 Farah graduated from Nanyang Technological University in 2016 with a Bachelor of Arts in Linguistics and Multilingual Studies.
 Her honours Bachelor Thesis paper focused on the speech perception of sounds in the Korean phonological system by Chinese and Malay speakers in Singapore as well as its implications on language development as well as acquisition of second language.